cul/rbml-archivesspace/authorityControl/README.md

 This is a series of scripts for a proposed authority control workflow.

+***CLEAN UP PRIOR TO MATCHING NUMBERS***

+Extract list of duplicate agents from AS
+Extract csv of target and victom AS IDs
+Run mergeCreators.py (works, currently written only for people) to dedupe

 ***INITIAL LOAD OF AUTHORITY NUMBERS***

 1) API call to ASpace to extract json files or all subjects and agents